 We then decided to exit for gasoline.
 About halfway around the exit ramp I heard the nauseating sound of metal meeting asphalt.
 I looked in my mirror to see my son and the Magna flopping to the left side.
 I pulled over and rushed to him and had him calm down so I could make an evaluation of his condition.
 He was upset that he may have scratched the bike, but I assured him that did not matter one bit.
 After a few minutes it was clear he did not hit very hard.
 The bike had no real damage other than a few adjustments.
-The kevlar jeans, padded jacket and helmet all did their jobs.
-After he calmed down and we could talk about things, it appears that he felt he was going too fast and touched the front brakes too hard while leaned over.
+The Kevlar jeans, padded jacket and helmet all did their jobs.

+After he calmed down and we could talk about things, it appeared that he felt he was going too fast and touched the front brakes too hard while leaned over.
 I think the best lesson he will take away from this is that proper riding gear really can make a difference.
-My wife and I probably lost 10 years of our life during that few seconds.
+I probably lost 10 years off my life during those few seconds.
 I assured my son he did not have to continue riding.
-I explained that I could get a u-haul and head on home.
+I explained that I could get a U-Haul and head on home.
 He would not hear of it and assured me this was not changing his desire to ride.

-After the accident and I was certain bike and rider were OK, we rode a short distance where we sat down for an extended break.
-Both to let my son relax more, but also to keep a close eye on him should any signs of unseen injury become apparent.
+When I was certain bike and rider were OK after the accident, we rode a short distance where we sat down for an extended break.
+This was both to let my son relax more, but also to keep a close eye on him should any signs of unseen injury become apparent.
 After more than an hour, I was sure he was in fact OK to continue.
-So we proceed to our next planned stop.
+So we proceeded to our next planned stop.

-The one advantage to running behind schedule due to the minor accident was that we happened to reach where the Natchez Trace Parkway crosses the Tennessee River at sunset.
-Simply beautiful and a lesson to my son... no matter how hurried you are, some things are worth taking the time to stop for.
+The one advantage to running behind schedule due to the minor accident was we happened to reach where the Natchez Trace Parkway crosses the Tennessee River at sunset.
+Simply beautiful and a lesson to my son ... no matter how hurried you are, some things are worth taking the time to stop for.

-Now, one might think this would be enough adversity for one day.
-But oh no. We finally arrive at our planned camping stop at the Hohenwald Natchez Trace KOA and it was a total disaster.
-ALL of the roads were so bad I could hardly keep my bike upright.
-I commented at one point that the roads literally appeared to have been carpet bombed.
+Now, one might think this would be enough adversity for one day but, oh, no. We finally arrived at our planned camping stop at the Hohenwald Natchez Trace KOA and it was a total disaster.
+All of the roads were so bad I could hardly keep my bike upright.
+I commented at one point that the roads literally appeared to have been carpet-bombed.
 I assure you that is not an exaggeration.
-We rode around this campground for 20 minutes in search of any site I could put my Goldwing on it's side stand long enough to disconnect the camper.
+We rode around this campground for 20 minutes in search of any site I could put my Gold Wing on its side stand long enough to disconnect the camper.
 There simply was nothing.
 Folks, avoid this campground!
-So, using my GPS and cell phone I found a America's Best motel 15 miles away in Lawrenceville, TN.
+So using my GPS and cellphone I found an Americas Best Value motel, 15 miles away in Lawrenceville, Tennessee.
 Already after dark, I decided not to try to locate another campground.
-We were pleasantly surprised to find this was one of the nicer motels in this price range that we have been to in some time.
+We were pleasantly surprised to find this was one of the nicer motels in this price range we have been to in some time.